 As photo-worthy as both of these buildings are, it’s just the start.
 Whether you’re a fan of vintage architecture or you’re looking for the perfect photo-op for your Instagram, you’ll find plenty to see here.
-One of the best ways to do just that is on the Historic District Brunch & Trolley Tour, which starts with brunch at the Redlands Hotels and takes you through Palestine's north- and south-side historic districts.
+We have both north side and south side historic district driving tours that they the guess work out of finding these prime locations.

 Whether you join the tour or you forge your own trail, check out some of Palestine's finest examples of historic architecture here.